HAFixAgent: History-Aware Program Repair Agent

 \subsubsection{History Extractor}

-The \textit{History Extractor} module (step \circnum{2} in Figure~\ref{fig:HAFixAgent_Architecture}) is responsible for finding a relevant blame commit for every bug.
+The \textit{History Extractor} module (step \circnum{2} in Figure~\ref{fig:HAFixAgent_Architecture}) finds a relevant blame commit for every bug.
 We use the buggy lines identified through the fault localization metadata to obtain the blame commit, since the historical context in that blame commit may reveal the root causes of the bug \cite{sliwerski2005changes,hassan2006mining,kamei2012large}.
 The module handles blameable and blameless bugs differently:

 \begin{itemize} \item Blameable bugs.
 For bugs involving modified or deleted lines, we execute \texttt{git blame} on all identified lines and collect the union of all unique commit hashes.
-This process is deterministic rather than a random selection of one line.
-As demonstrated in our preliminary study (Section~\ref{sec:preliminary-study}), this union is nearly always a single commit: 70.7\% of all bugs (except three blameable bugs) map to exactly one unique blame commit.
+As demonstrated in our preliminary study (Section~\ref{sec:preliminary-study}), this union is often a single commit (99.5\% of blameable Defects4J bugs), though BugsInPy bugs more frequently have multiple blame commits (41.6\%).
+When multiple commits exist, we use an LLM-as-a-judge to select the most relevant one (detailed in Section~\ref{subsubsec:data-collection}).

 \item Blameless bugs (fallback strategy).
 To enable these blameless bugs (i.e., add-only fixes) to also benefit from historical context, we design a fallback strategy.
 Specifically, we employ a fallback strategy to blame the nearest executable code line (e.g., an executable line rather than a comment or symbol) within the five lines preceding the insertion.
 This strategy is based on the assumption that new code is often added near existing, related logic, making the most recent commit to that local area a relevant source of historical context. \end{itemize}